dlclark/regexp2/README.md

     go get github.com/dlclark/regexp2/...

 # Usage
-Usage is relatively similar to the Go `regexp` package.
+Usage is similar to the Go `regexp` package.
 Just like in `regexp`, you start by converting a regex into a state machine via the `Compile` or `MustCompile` methods.
 They ultimately do the same thing, but `MustCompile` will panic if the regex is invalid.
 You can then use the provided Regexp struct to find matches repeatedly.
 A `Regexp` struct is safe to use across goroutines.
 ```go
 re := regexp2.MustCompile(`Your pattern`, 0)
 if isMatch, _ := re.MatchString(`Something to match`); isMatch {